Skip to content

 3D printed beaker prototype beside an authentic clear glass beaker from Cairo, Egypt.

 Semi-transparent PETG 3D print beside an authentic clear beaker.
+PETG can be recycled.

 Media